1. Home

 14. Lightweighting

-With the right tool design and a scientific molding approach to process optimization, injection molding can help manufacturers produce highly complex, detailed plastic parts in large volume with virtually no deviation.
+With the right tool design and a scientific molding approach to process optimization, injection molding can help manufacturers produce highly complex, detailed plastic parts in large volumes with virtually no deviation.

 New Call-to-action

-The key to consistency is reliance on the comprehensive data collection and analysis techniques at the center of scientific molding, as well as the engineers trained in the process.
+The key to consistency is the comprehensive data collection and analysis at the center of scientific molding, as well as the engineers trained in the process.
 Specialization is required to accurately develop and document the specifications, settings, and steps required to create a tightly controlled and repeatable manufacturing process.
-When done correctly, impressive details and geometries follow, such as those pictured below:
+When done correctly, impressive details and geometries follow, such as in the handheld devices pictured below:

 2. Efficiency

 An experienced custom injection molding partner provides manufacturers with a decided advantage in terms of efficiency.
 The molder’s teams — from engineering through production — likely have decades of expertise to draw upon when determining how to optimize part design and manufacturing.
-Implementing best practices like focusing on design upfront to minimize problems later on, and incorporating value-added services to combine production process steps generally streamline time and cost commitments.
+Implementing best practices generally streamlines time and cost commitments.
+For example, focusing on design upfront minimizes problems and costly redos, and incorporating value-added services combines production process steps for utmost efficiency.

 Request FREE DfM Analysis

-The strength and durability of plastics has greatly increased over the years, and today’s lightweight thermoplastics can withstand even the harshest environments on par with — or better than — metal parts.
-There are more than 25,000 engineered materials to choose from for constructing complex injection molding applications.
+Of all the benefits of injection molding, the steady increase in the strength and versatility of plastics may be most appreciated.
+Today’s lightweight thermoplastics can withstand even the harshest environments on par with — or better than — metal parts.
+Additionally, plastics are versatile.
+There are more than 25,000 engineered materials to choose from for complex injection molding applications.
 High-performance blends and hybrids can also be formulated to meet very specific part requirements and characteristics, such as high tensile strength.

 Metal-to-Plastic Conversion: Revolutionizing the Manufacturing Process